-Our students are automatically members of Loughborough Students' Union (LSU), as are students of Loughborough College.
-You have the right to opt out of membership of LSU if you wish and you will be given the opportunity to do so when you register each year.
-You can also change your decision at any time during the year.
-If you do not opt out, some of the data held on you by us will be shared with LSU.
+All students at the University and at Loughborough College are invited to become members of the Loughborough Students' Union (LSU).
+You will be asked to confirm that you wish to be a member of LSU as part of registration each year and you have the right to change your decision at any time.

 The University has a data sharing agreement with LSU under which information related to registered students is passed to LSU to facilitate the provision of its services.
-The University will seek your consent, when you re-register each year, before including your data in this sharing process.
+By confirming you wish to be a member of the students' union, you are providing consent for your data to be shared with LSU.

 Further information about the sharing agreement and how your data will be processed can be found here: